 Nutrition and Benefits

 Like most leafy greens, pea greens pack a nutritional punch.
-They're low in calories and a good source of beta carotene, which the body converts into vitamin A for healthy skin and eyes.
-A 1-ounce serving also delivers an impressive 32 percent of daily value for vitamin C, along with folate and fiber.
-And all for just 40 calories per cup.
+They're low in calories and a good source of beta-carotene, which the body converts into vitamin A for healthy skin and eyes.
+A 1-ounce serving also delivers an impressive 32 percent of the daily value for vitamin C, along with folate and fiber—and all for just 40 calories per cup.